MrKeeey/Spring/ReadMe.txt

 - add sort data in the table + sort with js
 - add filed + Update button for update data
 - add new method for update Employee
--
+- add new method for delete Employee (field + button) -